microsoft/github-actions-for-desktop-apps/README.md

         Configuration: Release
         TargetPlatform: ${{ matrix.targetplatform }}
 ```
-See the article ["Workflow Syntax for GitHub Actions"](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions) for more information.

-Build and package the WPF .Net Core application with MSBuild and then [upload the build artifacts](https://github.com/marketplace/actions/upload-artifact) to deploy and test the application.
+Once packaged, [upload the build artifacts](https://github.com/marketplace/actions/upload-artifact) to deploy and test the application.

 The CI pipeline uses the Package Identity Name defined in the Package.appxmanifest in the Windows Application Packaging project to identify the application as "MyWPFApp.DevOpsDemo.Local."
 By suffixing the application with ".Local," developers are able to install it side by side with other channels of the app.